The United Nations Office for Project Services (UNOPS)

 Reducing greenhouse gas emissions caused by building materials and construction is vital in the fight for global climate action.

-Improving the sustainability of the construction industry represents a huge opportunity to mitigate the impact of climate change and achieve net zero while ensuring affordability and inclusion, and supporting the Sustainable Development Goals.
+Improving the sustainability of the construction industry represents a huge opportunity to mitigate the impact of climate change and achieve net zero while ensuring affordability and inclusion, and supporting the achievement of the Sustainable Development Goals.

-Governments at all levels have the ability to influence the construction sector from materials extraction and use, to buildings portfolio, public infrastructure, land use planning – and more.
+Governments at all levels have the ability to influence the construction sector: from materials extraction and supply chains to their buildings portfolio, public infrastructure, land use planning – and more.
 In short, they, together with other stakeholders are key to net zero infrastructure.

 The global and regional roadmaps provide comprehensive frameworks for national, regional and local governments to achieve zero-emission, efficient and resilient buildings, helping to decarbonize the buildings and construction industry by 2050.